 The Invention of Nature: Alexander von Humboldt’s New World by Andrea Wulf.
 In this National Best Seller, the author has resurrected the life of Alexander von Humbolt, a nineteenth-century visionary scientist and naturalist, whose thoughts and work changed the way we view the natural world and paved the road to modern environmentalism.
 Sold on Amazon.

-Diana, Herself - An Allegory of Awakening by Martha Beck.
+Diana, Herself - An Allegory of Awakening by Martha Beck, PhD.
 Bestselling author, Harvard educated social scientist and veteran life coach, Dr. Martha Beck sends readers into the wilderness of the forest and the mind.
 An unemployed Diana Archer, labeled with numerous psychological disorders since her childhood foster years, takes us on a disastrous turned magical journey of bewilderment through the Sierras Oscuras National Forest, where with the help of her benevolent spirit animal she discovers the awakened world of love, joy, well-being and peace.
 Sold on Amazon.

 What's Inside A Flower? by Rachel Ignotofsky.
 Budding backyard scientists can start exploring their world with this stunning introduction to these flowery show-stoppers--from seeds to roots to blooms.
 Learning how flowers grow gives kids beautiful building blocks of science and inquiry.
 Author Rachel Ignotofsky's distinctive art style and engaging, informative text clearly answers any questions a child (or adult) could have about flowers.
 Sold on Amazon, Penguin Random House, and other book retailers.